Ruoyu6666/CreateIssue/Readme.md

 ## Create a Dataset of Issues

-7. Use `CreateIssue.xlsm` and fill out (market) title, body, assignee, milestone and labels.
-Copy the generated content in Column G and paste it to an empty text file and save it to test.txt. **NOTE** make sure there's no empty line (especially at the end) in the text file.
+7. Create a csv file and fill out title, body, assignee, milestone and labels.

-8. Enter `githubCsvTools test.txt` in command line, replacing `test.txt` with the path of the targeted file in real use.
-Then enter token, user/organization and repository as requested.
+**NOTE**.

-  A sample file.csv and a sample text.txt are given in this repository for testing.
+8. Enter `githubCsvTools --github_enterprise https://git.daimler.com/api/v3 test.csv` in command line, replacing `test.csv` with the path of the targeted file in real use.
+Then enter token, organization and repository as requested.